NBISweden/workshop-snakemake-byoc/index.md

   would like to convert into Snakemake *OR* your own Snakemake workflow that you would like to improve
-- A computer with a webcam running Linux or Mac OS (if you run Windows and are interested in participating please contact the course leaders by email, see above, before applying).
+- A computer with a webcam running Linux or Mac OS (if you run Windows and are interested in participating please contact the workshop organizers by email, see above, before applying).
 You will be asked to install the video conferencing software [Zoom](https://zoom.us/) to be able to participate in the workshop (see the [pre-course information](https://nbisweden.github.io/workshop-snakemake-byoc/precourse)).